 Pick up Cell

 Press “Rinse Cell” button.
 This will suck in 25 ml from port 1, and inject it into port 6.
 It will continue to keep rinsing as long as the button is pressed.
-Use Seawater to rinse at the beginning of the day and DIW at the end of the day.
+Use filtered Seawater to rinse at the beginning of the day and DIW at the end of the day.

 As water is getting injected into the cell, try to remove all bubbles from the inner sample cell.
-Do not worry about bubbles in the jacketed part.
+Do not worry about microbubbles in the jacketed part.
 Inverting the cell, light flicking may be required to remove all of the bubbles.

 Once all bubbles are removed, put cell back onto the cell holder; make sure it seats flush against bottom lip.
 Turn aluminum lever, then tighten the 4 set screws.